-Free and Charitable Clinics work hard to help address the many issues that people in their community face, including, but not limited:
+Free and Charitable Clinics work hard to help address the many issues that people in their community face, including, but not limited to:

 - lack of accessible, affordable health care